-In six months, most children and all retailers will be totally into Santa Claus again.
+Our world was all about Santa Claus just a few weeks ago.
 The origins of Santa are varied, but many trace Santa back to an actual person - St. Nicholas, a fourth century Christian bishop from Myra in modern-day Turkey who had a reputation for secretive gift-giving.
 At a large conference called by the emperor Constantine in AD 325 to confront the doctrinal challenge posed by Bishop Arius, it was reported that St. Nick struck Arius right in the face at one point in the proceeding.
 Yes, one and the same Nicholas.
 Whether true or not, the story illustrates the amount of heat generated by the Arian controversy in the fourth century.
 John Julius Norwich fills in some of the backstory: